idriswardere/loki/README.md

 Be sure to also install the appropriate Python packages in your environment.

-This demo uses API calls to operate.
+Depending on your session configuration, this demo may use API calls to operate.
 Create a file called `.env` in the main directory filled in with the appropriate API keys.
 Follow this format:
 ```
 OPENAI_API_KEY=<INSERT KEY HERE>
 PINECONE_API_KEY=<INSERT KEY HERE>